 (e) The authorized representative does not have to be an attorney.

-(g) Once CSS receives Form 03EN010E, CSS considers the designation in effect until CSS receives:
+(g) When CSS receives Form 03EN010E, CSS verifies the identity of the individual completing Form 03EN010E.
+CSS considers the designation in effect until CSS receives:

 (1) a new Form 03EN010E designating another person as the authorized representative;

 (2) written notice that the designation of an authorized representative is revoked; or